 Please note that I am not talking about the one-liner commands.
 For instance, you can perform cd and ls with a single-line command like below.

-$ cd dir && ls
+cd path-to-dir && ls

 Yes, It does work!
 But it is not the scope of this guide.
 We will do it with the help of a simple BASH function.
-This trick will work in all Unix-like distributions that supports BASH.
+This trick will work in all Linux and Unix-like distributions that supports BASH.

 Add the following lines at the end: